 Adult pull up underwear is a good option for people who are mobile and want a product that feels more like underwear than a brief or a type of pad.
 It’s intended to move with the body and feel like regular underwear.

-Different manufacturers make adult pull-up diapers for both men and women.
+Different incontinence product manufacturers make adult pull-up diapers for both men and women.
 Women typically experience better protection using adult pull-up diapers.
 Standing is also easier to do in adult pull up underwear.

 How do adult pull-ups fit?